Amitmund/amitmund/docs/HOWTOWRITE/howToWrite.rst

 Heading
 =======

-Level1
+Level 2
 ------

-Level2
+Looks like level 2 to me
 ~~~~~~

+Level 3
+#####

-..Note:: This is the note section.
+..
+Note:: This is the note section.
          This is the second line of note section.

-..tip:: This is the tip section.
+.. tip:: This is the tip section.
         This is the second line of tip secion.